toptal/picasso/docs/contribution/github-workflow.md

-# Github Workflow
+# GitHub Workflow

 In order to maintain good strict [semver](https://semver.org/) versioning of `Picasso` our commit convention follows [conventionalcommits.org](https://www.conventionalcommits.org) workflow.
 This helps us to automatically determine version change by automatic analysis of git commits between two given releases.

 ## PR workflow
 Every PR’s is checked against several automatic jobs which are always automatically run on every push.
 You don’t need to trigger any special phrase as running all jobs takes ~4minutes we currently run all on every commit.